Pediatric Advanced Life Support (PALS)

 The goal of the PALS provider course is to improve the quality of care provided to seriously ill or injured children, resulting in improved outcomes.

 The loaner text, AHA Pediatric Advanced Life Support Provider Manual 2011 may be picked up at our office.
 Books and study packets can be picked up approximately one month prior to class and no less than one week before class.
 If materials are not picked up at least one week in advance, participants will forfeit attendance to class and will need to reschedule to attend at a later date.
 Community participants must purchase their own books per AHA policy.
 Participants are responsible for reviewing materials prior to the class.
 Loaner texts must be returned in good condition the day of class.
 Participants are responsible for the cost of the text if it is not returned or returned in poor condition.
-Textbooks are available for purchase at the Center for Professional Practice of Nursing, UC Davis Sacramento Store or through the American Heart Association.
+Textbooks are available for purchase at the Center for Professional Practice of Nursing, Amazon or through the American Heart Association.

 Key changes to 2010 AHA guidelines: